aframevr/aframe/docs/introduction/best-practices.md

 [stats]: ../components/stats.md

 Performance is critical in VR.
-A high framerate must be maintained in order for people to feel comfortable and as if they were in another place.
+A high framerate must be maintained in order for people to feel comfortable.
 Here are some ways to help improve performance of an A-Frame scene:

 - Use [recommended hardware specifications][hardware].
 - Use the **[stats component][stats]** to keep an eye on various metrics (FPS,